Robust Hybrid Learning With Expert Augmentation: Introduction

-The data oriented methods, which include Group-DRO~\citep{groupDRO_ICLR} and Invariant Risk Minimization~\citep[][IRM]{IRM}, can be very appealing because they only require implicit specification of invariances via domains or environments.
-However, these methods' performance is limited to variations present in the training data and the inductive bias of the ML algorithm.
-This may be insufficient when the modelling problem is too complex or the variations of interest are not present in the training data.
+The data-oriented methods, which include Group-DRO~\citep{groupDRO_ICLR} and Invariant Risk Minimization~\citep[][IRM]{IRM}, present the advantage to specify the invariances implicitly via domains or environments.
+However, these methods rely on variations in the training data, which may be insufficient when the problem is too complex, or the variations of interest are absent from the training set.
 On the other hand, methods based on domain-specific expertise do not suffer from such limitations.
-Embedding expertise into a model can be done via architectural inductive biases \citep{lecun_cnn, gnn}, data augmentation \citep{cubuk2019autoaugment}, or a learning objective \citep{lagrangian_nn} that enforces established symmetries of the problem.
-As an example, simple data augmentation techniques combined with convolutions lead to excellent performance on natural image problems \citep{cubuk2019autoaugment}.
-Another natural approach to embed expertise in ML models, and the one studied in this paper, is called hybrid learning (HyL).
-HyL combines an expert model (e.g., physics-motivated equations) with a learned component that improves the expert model so that the combination better fits real-world data.
-A particularity of HyL is the central role played by the expertise, which is supposed to provide a simple and well-grounded parametric description of the process considered.
-HyL usually considers the expert model as an analytical function, or as a set of equations, that relates the expert parameters to the quantity of interest.
-The expert model is often motivated by the underlying physics of the system considered.
-Hence, we will use the terms \textit{expert} model and \textit{physical} model interchangeably.
+Embedding expertise into a model can be done via architectural inductive biases \citep{lecun_cnn, gnn}, data augmentation \citep{cubuk2019autoaugment}, or a learning objective that enforces established symmetries of the problem~\citep{lagrangian_nn}.
+For example, simple data augmentation techniques combined with convolutions lead to excellent performance on natural image problems \citep{cubuk2019autoaugment}.
+Another natural approach to embedding expertise in ML models, and the one studied in this paper, is called hybrid learning, or sometimes gray-box modelling~\citep{willard2020integrating}.
+This framework combines an expert model (e.g., from first principle physics) with a learned component that improves the expert model so that the combination better fits real-world data.
+In hybrid learning, the expert model plays a central role and is supposed to provide a simple and well-grounded (parametric) description of the process considered.